-- Updating privacy statements to ensure transparency regarding consent, right of access, the type of information that is collected, where it is stored, to where it may be transferred, lawful basis for processing personal data, how to correct personal data, and other aspects required by GDPR;
+- Updating privacy statements to ensure transparency regarding consent, right of access, the type of information collected, where it is stored, to where it may be transferred, lawful basis for processing personal data, how to redress personal data, and other aspects required by GDPR

 These items are in-progress and being tracked by a committed GDPR task force.